 With this in mind, take advantage of the private learner notes classroom feature (located under the Learners tab) to keep track of learners’ interests and skills throughout your group course.
-Then, when you’re thinking of how each learner may benefit from a 1-to-1 class, you have some solid info to go on.
+Then, when you’re thinking of how each learner may benefit from a 1-on-1 class, you have some solid info to go on.

 2. Expand on existing curriculum

-To create excellent 1-to-1 curriculum, it can be helpful to think of these types of classes as “tutoring”-style sessions where you break down individual aspects of existing lessons.
+To create excellent 1-on-1 curriculum, it can be helpful to think of these types of classes as “tutoring”-style sessions where you break down individual aspects of existing lessons.
 There are a few ways to approach this process:

 - Project-based Learning.
 Let’s say you teach an “Introduction to Claymation” class.
 In your intro course, you went over the basics of how claymation works.
-In a follow-on 1-to-1 course, you could offer learners a chance to create their own short claymation movie with your personal guidance.
+In a follow-on 1-on-1 course, you could offer learners a chance to create their own short claymation movie with your personal guidance.
 Working on a project gives interested learners the opportunity to really dive deeper into your curriculum and end up with something tangible that reflects their success.

 3. Get to know new learners

-1-to-1 sessions can be incredible tools for getting to know learners that are still quite new to your classroom.
+1-on-1 sessions can be incredible tools for getting to know learners that are still quite new to your classroom.
 Even if they’ve already taken a class with you, you may not know enough about their interests or skills yet to create a learning plan for them.
-In this case, a 1-to-1 course would serve the purpose of discovering more about the learner in order to develop personalized curriculum.
+In this case, a 1-on-1 course would serve the purpose of discovering more about the learner in order to develop personalized curriculum.

-Let families know that enrolling their learner in a 1-to-1 course helps you get a better idea of their learner’s skill level, learning style, and personality in order to create a positive learning experience for them in your classroom.
+Let families know that enrolling their learner in a 1-on-1 course helps you get a better idea of their learner’s skill level, learning style, and personality in order to create a positive learning experience for them in your classroom.
 This is an excellent alternative to simply sending out a generic skill assessment to prospective learners, for both you as an educator and for families trying to match their learner with the right class.
-A 1-to-1 class will help you discover this learner’s baseline knowledge and make a plan with their family for future 1-to-1 learning or group classes.
+A 1-on-1 class will help you discover this learner’s baseline knowledge and make a plan with their family for future 1-on-1 learning or group classes.